rohankumardubey/springboot-mesos-marathon-keycloak-openldap/README.md

   ![mesos](images/mesos.png)

   - On `Active Tasks` section, find the task `keycloak` and click on `Sandbox` (last link on the right)
-  - Then, click on `stdout`
+  - Click on `stdout`
-  - A window will open, and the logs will be displayed real-time
+  - A window will open showing the logs at real-time

 ## Getting Keycloak Address

-When `Keycloak` is deployed in `Marathon`, it's assigned to it a host and port.
+When `Keycloak` is deployed to `Marathon`, it's assigned a host and port to it.
 There are two ways to obtain it

 1. Running the following command in a terminal
    ```